ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # An example simulation with ss3sim

-To demonstrate ss3sim, we demonstrate a simple example in which we test the effect of high vs.\ low research survey effort and the effect of fixing vs.\ estimating natural mortality (*M*).
+To demonstrate ss3sim, we will work through a simple example in which we examine the effect of high vs.\ low research survey effort and the effect of fixing vs.\ estimating natural mortality (*M*).
 We have included all files to run this example in the package data